VallariAg/Blog/content/blog/scopeInJS/index.md

 ```
 Here, enclosing function in () makes it expression. `function foo() {..}` is a *function declaration*, while `(function foo() {..})` is a *function expression*, and adding another `()` after `(function)` executes it.
 These functions are called **IIFE (Immediately Invoked function expression)**

-In first code snippet, `foo` is bound in enclosing scope (here global), while in second code snippet `foo` is not bound to enclosing scope but *only* bound to inside it's own function.
+In the first code snippet, `foo` is bound in enclosing scope (here global), while in the second code snippet `foo` is not bound to enclosing scope but *only* bound to inside its own function.

 Hence, making `foo` a function expressions doesn't pollute the enclosing scope!

-Another application of IIFE can be that default `undefined` identifier can have it's value incorrectlly overwritten, so by naming a parameter undefined and not passing any value for that argument, we can guarantee that `undefined` is `undefined`.
+Another application of IIFE can be that default `undefined` identifier can have it's value incorrectly overwritten, so by naming a parameter undefined and not passing any value for that argument, we can guarantee that `undefined` is `undefined`.

 ```js
 undefined = true;